ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 WantedBy=multi-user.target
 ```

 Then this is enabled on startup: `sudo systemctl daemon-reload && sudo systemctl enable run`.
 Note that this is the *only* custom service that is "enabled" (i.e. runs automatically on startup).
-The other services for Dump1090, AIS-Catcher etc. are all run *by* this script.
+The other services for Dump1090, AIS-Catcher etc. are "disabled" so they don't run automatically, then they are individually started *by* this script.

 To test the menu, run `menu.sh`, enter your password, and make a selection from the menu.
 The LED will blink the number of times based on your selection, then the selected service will run.
 It will then re-run on every startup until a different choice is made.